Annany2002/QuizApp/Readme.md

 - **User Authentication:**
   - User registration with email and password.
-  - User login with JWT authentication.
+  - User login with JWT authentication(expires in 1hr).
 - **Quiz Management:**
   - Create new quizzes with multiple choice questions (single correct answer, four options).
   - Get a list of all quizzes.